-- In-person instruction, discussion sections, or performance activities - In-person student events, including informational, orientation, conferences, fairs, meetings - In-person student activities - In-person orientations, trainings, or professional development - In-person recruiting or interviewing - In-person wellness checks or mental health services - In-person meetings of more than 10 people (large meetings continued via Webex or other suitable platform) - Face-to-face human subjects research - Study Abroad - Business travel - Visitors - Gatherings of more than 10 people - Group athletic training, group recreational activities, or group sport activities - Housing/residence hall occupancy and full dining services - Queues, lines, or spaces where individuals may congregate (spaces were required to be modified to minimize risk and adhere to social distancing) - Performance events, cultural or art exhibitions, or athletic events - Conferences, receptions, award ceremonies, recognition events or donor cultivation events
+- In-person instruction, discussion sections, or performance activities - In-person student events, including informational, orientation, conferences, fairs, meetings - In-person orientations, trainings, or professional development - In-person recruiting or interviewing - In-person wellness checks or mental health services - In-person meetings of more than 10 people (large meetings continued via Webex or other suitable platform) - Face-to-face human subjects research - Study Abroad - Business travel - Visitors - Gatherings of more than 10 people - Group athletic training, group recreational activities, or group sport activities - Housing/residence hall occupancy and full dining services - Queues, lines, or spaces where individuals may congregate (spaces were required to be modified to minimize risk and adhere to social distancing) - Performance events, cultural or art exhibitions, or athletic events - Conferences, receptions, award ceremonies, recognition events or donor cultivation events

-UNLV Step Two (Expected to begin on or about August 3, 2020)
+UNLV Step Two (Began August 10, 2020)

-In Step Two, the University will call back additional personnel whose jobs are carried out from campus and are needed to support on-site activity.
-Individuals required to return to campus for work during Step Two will be contacted by their managers in advance of their on-site reporting date.
-Depending on need, employees may have variable on-campus reporting dates staggered throughout Step Two.
+In Step Two, the university called back additional personnel whose jobs are carried out from campus and are needed to support on-site activity.
+Individuals required to return to campus for work during Step Two were contacted by their managers in advance of their on-site reporting date.
+Depending on need, employees had variable on-campus reporting dates staggered throughout Step Two.